gracesjy/bdae/README.md

   AND start_hour IS NOT NULL
   AND RAND() < 0.01 -- 데이터 양이 너무 많아 샘플링함
 ```
+If you change the BigQuery above to BDAE, it will look like this.
+Instead of creating tables haphazardly every time, you can consistently store F1, accuracy, and other metrics in the model table.
+Of course, analysts can create or provide these details.
 ```
 INSERT INTO MODEL_TABLE
 SELECT *